 Are you having a baby, or have already given birth, but are rethinking your diapering options?
-While disposable diapers are most commonly used, more and more moms are starting to think about the option of cloth diapers.
+While disposable diapers are most commonly used, more and more moms are starting to consider cloth diapers.
 If you are interested in learning more but have no idea where to begin, keep reading!
-We are going to look at the top five things you need to know about cloth diapering, what you need to get started, and some of the best cloth diaper options out there.
+We will look at the top five things you need to know about cloth diapering, what you need to get started, and some of the best cloth diaper options out there.

 1. There are Different Kinds of Cloth Diapers

 Believe it or not, there is more than one way to cloth diaper!
 In fact, there are quite a few different options.
-Let’s take a look at a few of the different options to see which one may work best for you and your baby.
+Let’s look at a few of the various options to see which one may work best for you and your baby.

 - Prefolds: Prefolds are great because they already come with added absorbency in the center of the diaper.
 Prefolds can easily be purchased online (like these, which are very economical and super soft)!
 With classic prefolds, you would also need cloth diaper fasteners like these.

 - Flats: Flats require a bit more work than some of the other options, but they can be customized to your baby’s size!
 This is one of the biggest reasons mamas choose to use flats like this.